-Diabetes blood sugar test: You should be screened every three years; more often or earlier if you’re overweight or have other risks for diabetes.
+Diabetes blood sugar test: You should be screened every three years; if you’re overweight or have other risks for diabetes.

 Dental exam: Continue to have regular dental exams every six to 12 months.
 It might surprise you to learn that bone loss associated with osteoporosis increases your risk of tooth loss.

-Eye exam: Have your eyes examined every one to two years to check for glaucoma, cataracts and macular degeneration.
+Eye exam: Have your eyes examined once every year to check for glaucoma, cataracts and macular degeneration.
 If you have symptoms of eye disease or risk factors such as diabetes, high blood pressure or family history of eye problems, see an ophthalmologist to determine how often you should have your eyes examined.

-Mammogram: You should be screened for breast cancer with mammography every one to two years and get a clinical breast exam annually.
+Mammogram: You should be screened for breast cancer with mammography two years between the ages of 50 and 74 and get a clinical breast exam annually.
 Guidelines on breast cancer screening vary, so talk to your health care professional about what’s right for you.

-Pap test and pelvic exam: If you've been screened previously with normal results, you can stop having Pap tests altogether.
+Pap test, HPV test and pelvic exam: If you've been screened previously with normal results, you can stop having Pap tests altogether starting at age 65.
 However, if you have a new sexual partner or any conditions that put you at high risk for cervical cancer, you need to continue this test every three years (or every five years, if combined with the HPV test).
 Ask your health care provider what's right for you, and be sure to continue your yearly physical and pelvic exam.

-Skin exam for skin cancer: The American Academy of Dermatology recommends that you have your skin examined every year.
-Recommendations include doing a monthly mole self-exam and practicing sun safety to reduce your risk of damaging your skin and developing skin cancer.
+Skin exam for skin cancer: Recommendations for screening for skin cancer include doing a monthly mole self-exam as often as once a month and practicing sun safety to reduce your risk of damaging your skin and developing skin cancer.
 If you have had skin cancer or have a relative with a history of melanoma, ask your health care professional for guidance.